MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step1-connect.md

 # Step 1:  Connect your Box account to Microsoft 365 (preview)

->[!Important]
+>[!Note]
-> Features described in this topic are part of a preview release.
+> Features described in this topic are part of a public preview release.
 The content and the functionality may change and are not subject to the standard SLAs for support.
 >
 >This preview release currently supports only small to medium Box accounts as features may not work on large Box accounts.
 For large Box accounts, we recommend you use the [Mover migration tool](https://Mover.io).